Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 Firstly, ensure that conflicting settings are not present.
 Windows Update settings should not be configured in multiple places as this could cause intermittent and/or inconsistent results.
 Specifically, verify the following aspects of Windows Update configuration:

-• If a CIS L1 Baseline is deployed, the Windows Update settings are disabled.
+• If a CIS L1 Baseline is deployed, validate that the Windows Update settings are disabled

 The Troubleshooting tab within the Devices view provides information regarding all events affecting a device, and line items regarding Profile failures may provide insight regarding issues.
 After selecting a device, select More > Troubleshooting.